shashikadawale/check_pwnage/README.md

 Check if the password you are using is exposed in data breaches.

 Inspired by [haveibeenpwned.com](https://haveibeenpwned.com)

-I have used password API call to get the breached data(passwords) in this script.
+I have used the password API call to get the breached data(passwords) in this script.

 (Use python 3.5 or above)
 #### Usage: